Instant Pot corned beef, carrots, and potatoes cooks brisket in a rich broth without a spice packet or cabbage for a St. Patrick’s Day classic.

 - Corned Beef Sliders with Horseradish Sauce

-- Creamy Gnocchi with Corned Beef and Zucchini
+- try making Creamy Gnocchi with Corned Beef and Zucchini

 Instant Pot Corned Beef, Carrots, and Potatoes